LumaPictures/pymel/maintenance/README.md

   - When maya launches, and the "What's new" window pops up, uncheck the option to "Show this at startup"
-  - Once in maya, open a script editor, and paste the following, but DO NOT EXECUTE it yet (we are simply saving it to our script editor prefs):
+  - Once in maya, open a script editor, and paste the following, but DO NOT EXECUTE it yet (we are simply saving it to our script editor prefs) - also, be sure to edit the pymel path to your dev install of pymel:

     ```python
     import sys, os